 Separating Mixtures: Unraveling the Components

-One of the defining characteristics of mixtures is that their components can be separated by physical means.
-Various techniques exist for separating mixtures, each tailored to the specific properties of the components.
+Worth mentioning: defining characteristics of mixtures is that their components can be separated by physical means.
+Various techniques exist for separating mixtures, each suited to the specific properties of the components.
 Some common separation methods include:

 -

-Filtration: This technique separates solid particles from a liquid or gas by passing the mixture through a filter medium that retains the solid particles while allowing the liquid or gas to pass through.
+Filtration: This technique separates solid particles from a liquid or gas by passing the mixture through a filter medium that retains the solid particles while allowing the liquid or gas to pass through Most people skip this — try not to.
+No workaround needed..

 -